panter/catladder/docs/docs/deploy/CLOUD_RUN.md

 }
 ```

-you can then use the `makeExpressMiddleware` so that each req has a `log` object which is an instance of a winston logger.
+You can then use the `makeExpressMiddleware` so that each req has a `log` object which is an instance of a winston logger.
 All those logs will have the same trace as the initial request, so you can group them in google cloud logs

 see also https://git.panter.ch/manul/wea/food-2050/-/blob/main/libs/logger/src/index.ts?ref_type=heads